Pinegrove (band): Early years (2010–2014)

 Pinegrove was formed in Montclair, a township in New Jersey, in 2010.
 Singer-songwriter Evan Stephens Hall and drummer Zack Levine met in childhood, during which their fathers played in a cover band together.
 The former two first began playing music together at seven years old, forming their first band, the Pug Fuglies, in the sixth grade.
-During the next grade, the duo began playing together in Dogwater, a experimental grunge band, which they focused on throughout high school.
+During the next grade, the duo began playing together in Dogwater, an experimental grunge band, which they focused on throughout high school.
 Hall went on to attend Kenyon College in Gambier, Ohio; the name of Pinegrove refers to the Brown Family Environmental Center, a nature reserve located in the Kokosing River valley.
 Hall frequented the land for introspection.
 One spot contained a region of pine trees, referred to as the "pinegrove" by students, that Hall felt was particularly important; its grid was visually geometrical, a concept often explored by Hall, as well as repetitious, which Hall related back to music.

 Pinegrove's lineup has been variable over the course of its career; Levine and Hall are considered the band's core members.
 Since its inception, the band has also included guitar contributions from Levine's younger sibling, Nick Levine, as well as Josh Marré.
-Sam Skinner has co-produced each Pinegrove album and performed bass, and Adan Carlo Feliciano and David Mitchell have also served as bassists.
+Sam Skinner has co-produced each Pinegrove album and performed bass, and Aidan Carlo Feliciano and David Mitchell have also served as bassists.
 Throughout its history, the band has also featured vocals from musician Nandi Rose Plunkett, who has since ceased touring with them but continues to contribute to studio recordings.
 Plunkett, who met Hall at Kenyon College, leads her own synth-pop project called Half Waif, which Zack Levine and Carlo also play in.
 Levine explained in an interview that "[t]he full-time band structure [of Pinegrove] dissipated somewhat, based on who" was available to tour with the band.